44th Airborne Division (India): Operation Dracula

 The division was still in the midst of formation, reorganisation and training when it was called upon to provide a parachute force to take part in Operation Dracula.
 This was an amphibious operation intended to capture Rangoon, the capital and principal port of Burma, which was reinstated at short notice after being earlier cancelled.

 A composite Gurkha parachute battalion was formed from the two Gurkha battalions of the Indian Parachute Regiment, and landed behind Japanese coastal defences at the mouth of the Rangoon river on 1 May 1945.
 During the Battle of Elephant Point, they cleared Japanese rearguards from the defences, but the main Japanese garrison had evacuated Rangoon several days previously.
 The subsequent landings from the sea were unopposed.

 Later Operations

 Paratroops of the 44th Indian Airborne Division waiting to jump over Rangoon, Burma, 1945.

 The division was preparing to take part in the projected invasions of Malaya and Singapore when the war ended unexpectedly.
 The division provided small airborne parties that landed in Japanese-occupied territories ahead of the main Allied forces, locating camps containing Allied prisoners of war and interned civilians, and delivering emergency relief supplies.
-The 44 Indian Airborne Division moved to Bilaspur in June 1945.
-The division was then re-named the 2nd Indian Airborne Division and was retained until the Partition of India, when it was disbanded on 14/15 August 1947.
+The 44 Indian Airborne Division was then renamed the 2nd Indian Airborne Division in November 1945 and was retained until the Partition of India, when it was disbanded on 14/15 August 1947.
 One parachute brigade and some divisional units went to Pakistan, the other two brigades and the remaining units went to India.